Make your own vaccine

 effective at triggering an immune response.
 In our recently published

-, we looked at ways to improve how these RNA vaccines work.
+paper, we looked at ways to improve how these RNA vaccines work.
 We compared

 two different approaches, the first approach is to make synthetic RNA molecules